|

 in dire need, Christian unity is not far from reality.
 While there remain distinct cultural heritages, we strive to live in

-Finally, Christians all over the world ought to have the collective consciousness
+solidarity with struggling peoples in the world.
+THREE Finally, Christians all over the world ought to have the collective consciousness

 of being part of the one loaf—the body of Christ.
 Paul said, “Because there is one bread, we who are many are